meh/reagent/README.md

 When you want to start a server running the defined reagent, you have to call `Reagent.start`.
-It takes as first parameter the module implementing the behaviour and as second parameter a list of listener descriptors or a single listener descriptor.
+It takes as first parameter the module implementing the behaviour and as second parameter a listener descriptor.

-Listener descriptors contain the definition of the listener, including address, port, whether it's secure or not and other `:inet.setopts` options.
+Listener descriptors contain the definition of the listener, including port, whether they're secure or not, other socket options and starting environment.

 Reagent behaviour
 -----------------
 A reagent to do anything useful as to either implement `handle/1` or `start/1`.

-`handle/1` is called by the default `start/1` and it gets called as the entry point of an internally created process.
+`handle/1` is called by the default `start/1` and it gets called as a replacement for the acceptor process.
 It gets called with a `Reagent.Connection` record.

 This is usually useful to implement simple protocols when you don't need a full